-Welcome to part 4 of our special 4-part Fire Fighter Birthday Party series!
-My son, Onetime, recently celebrated his 3rd birthday and we are sharing all the fun details with you!
+Welcome to my Fire Fighter Birthday Party blog series.
+My son, recently celebrated his 3rd birthday and I’m sharing all the fun details with you!

 “Today me will live in the moment… unless it’s unpleasant in which case me will eat a cookie!” ~Cookie Monster